 The black widow is one of the spiders to know and avoid.
 The female has a glossy black body, slightly smaller than a garbanzo bean.
 The underside of her body is marked with a red hourglass.
 She rarely leaves her small, matted web.
 Black widows are generally gentle but will bite when provoked.
 In fact, she will often try to escape rather than bite, unless she is guarding an egg mass.
 Their bite is painful but can be treated.
 Male spiders do not bite.

-The Violin Spider, commonly known as the brown recluse has a violin-shaped patch on the yellow segment behind its head.
+The Brown Recluse, commonly known as the violin spider, or fiddle-back, has a violin/fiddle-shaped patch on the yellow segment behind its head.
 This spider lives in the southern half of the United States.
 The web of this spider is made up of loose, irregular strands.

 They like to dwell outdoors in sheltered corners or among loose debris, or indoors behind furniture.
 One will sometimes hide in folded towels or clothing and bite when disturbed.
 A bite from a brown recluse is especially poisonous to people and extremely painful.
 People who are bitten often become ill.
 The bite usually develops a crust and a surrounding red area.
 It leaves a deep crater which often takes several months to heal.